What Is the CFA Exam?

 The CFA (Chartered Financial Analyst) exam is a three-level professional certification program administered by CFA Institute.
 It covers investment analysis, portfolio management, ethics, and financial reporting across progressively harder exam levels, with pass rates ranging from approximately 43% at Level I to 50% at Level III (CFA Institute).
 The CFA charter is one of the most recognized credentials in the global investment management industry.

-I completed all three CFA levels while working full-time as an actuary.
-It took me about three years.
-The program is rigorous, but the structure is well-designed.
-Each level builds on the last, and the depth at Levels II and III is genuinely rewarding if you are interested in investments.
+I sat all three CFA levels while working full-time as an actuary, and it took me about three years.
+The program is hard, but the structure earns its reputation.
+Each level builds on the last, and if you actually care about investments, the depth at Levels II and III is the part that pays you back for the grind.

 Quick Facts